regularwills/DIY-MIDI/README.md

   </div>

 # Basic prototype using only 4 buttons and 2 potentiometer knobs
-This was a basic prototype using the same code adjusted for 4 buttons and 1 potentiometer knob.
+This prototype used the same code adjusted for 4 buttons and 1 potentiometer knob.
 The circuit diagram shows the basic layout which can be adjusted for any number of I/O pins

 <img src="https://github.com/regularwills/DIY-MIDI/assets/40306471/bd799f87-26fb-4bb4-af77-fe4d4863863a" width="600" />